 Salmonid spawning in the main-stem Snake and Columbia rivers is limited to particular areas due to the lack of suitable habitat and thus, many adults spawn in tributaries of the two rivers and may not be impacted.
 Dauble and Geist (2000) reported the majority of spawning is concentrated in the Hanford Reach and Hells Canyon reach of the Snake and Columbia rivers.
 Since the development of hydropower, the fall Chinook salmon habitat has been reduced to 13% and 20% of the historical habitat in the main-stem Snake and Columbia rivers, respectively (Dauble et al. 2003).
-Chinook salmon are not known to spawn in the area encompassing the lower eight federal dams on the Columbia.
+Chinook salmon are not known to spawn in the area encompassing the lower eight federal dams on the Snake and Columbia rivers.

 Tracking early development of salmonids in the natural environment presents several difficulties including the long incubation period (>30 days), monitoring logistics, fluctuating ambient water conditions, and detecting and following egg development.
 Field studies examining early developmental stages of salmonids are limited in the Snake and Columbia rivers.
 In one of the first comprehensive studies examining TDG, Meekin and Allen (1974), found that eyed Chinook salmon eggs successfully hatched at 122% TDG, while steelhead eggs experienced mortality at 122%, suggesting sensitivity differences in developing embryos between salmonid species.
 Jensen (1980) found little effect to embryos, alevins, and fry up to 110% TDG.
-TDG levels of 110-111% in shallow waters led to low incidences of TDG related effects to salmon fry that included burst swim bladders (2.6%) and 1.4% opercular deformities (1.4%).
+TDG levels of